Top

 Cordoba: postcard city

 If I had a postcard printing business I would probably take a lot of images in Cordoba.
-This city doesn’t have the Alhambra of Granada (it does have a very big alcazar with Arabic baths and all) or a cathedral as big as Sevilla’s, but Cordoba can rely in the magic of its cobblestone roads (where is very common to see tourists passing by in horse carts) to keep visitors satisfied.
+This city doesn’t have the Alhambra of Granada (it does have a very big alcazar with Arabic baths and all) or a cathedral as big as the one in Sevilla.
+But Cordoba can rely on the magic of its cobblestone roads (where it is very common to see tourists passing by in horse carts) to keep visitors satisfied.

 One of Cordoba's many bridges